rust-lang/rls/architecture.md

 When initialized, (unless overriden by custom build command) RLS `cargo check`s the current project and collects inter-crate [1] dependency graph along with exact crate compilation invocations, which is used later to run the compiler again itself (but in-process).

 In-process compilation runs return populated internal data structures (`rls_data::Analysis`), which are further lowered and cross-referenced to expose a low-level indexing API (`rls_analysis::Analysis`) to finally be consumed by the Rust Language Server in order to answer relevant LSP [2] queries.

+The main reason we execute the compilation in-process is to optimize the latency - we pass the resulting data structures in-memory.
+For dependencies that don't change often (non-primary/path dependencies) we perform the compilation out of process once, where we dump and cache the resulting data into a JSON file, which only needs to be read once at the start of indexing.

 [1] *crate* is a single unit of compilation as compiled by `rustc`.
 For example, Cargo package with bin+lib has *two* crates (sometimes called *targets* by Cargo).